3.6 BILLION PEOPLE DON'T HAVE SAFE SANITATION SERVICES, IT'S TIME FOR CHANGE. SERVICE PROVIERS CANNOT AFFORD WASTING RESOURCES TO INTEGRITY FAILURES

 Tools for integrity: understanding and mitigating common integrity risks

-Such tools can bring to light integrity red flags and help to identify the most severe risks at a given time: are procurement rules adhered to or more frequently applied with exceptions?
+Such tools can bring to light integrity red flags and help to identify where risks might materialise: are procurement rules adhered to or more frequently applied with exceptions?
 Are high level positions exercised by under-qualified people?
 Are staff accepting bribes within the exercise of their duties?

 WIN’s assessment tools are generally applied as part of a longer term integrity management change process.
-The Integrity Management Toolbox (and the extended version, referred to as InWASH) is used to drive a process of identification of priority risks and the tools to mitigate them.
-It includes tools to improve integrity across different areas, such as human resources, customer service, procurement, governance, and financial management.
+InWASH is used to drive a process of identification of priority risks and the tools to mitigate them.
+It includes an integrity management toolbox with example tools to improve integrity across different areas, such as human resources, customer service, procurement, governance, and financial management.

-The Integrity Management Toolbox has already been used by water and sanitation operators across the globe serving over 4 million users.
+A version of InWASH, the Integrity Management Toolbox has already been used by water and sanitation utilities across the globe serving over 4 million users.

 Case studies: water operators in Latin America lead with integrity and see results in customer satisfaction

-Like many sanitation and water operators we work with, these leaders are using integrity as a cross-cutting management principle to improve service and build resilience and effectiveness.
+Like many sanitation and water utilities we work with, these leaders are using integrity as a cross-cutting management principle to improve service and build resilience and effectiveness.

 Water Operator: SEDAPAL